zerobase-io/About-Us-Onboarding/contributing/contributing-volunteer-coordination.md

 ## Contributing

+The main ways to contribute to volunteer coordination are to onboard volutneers, check up on volunteers, and improve volunteer coordination team.
+There are many improvements to be made!

 ### Onboarding new users
 * Watch for new registrations from our volunteer registration form on Slack
 * Check our Airtable https://airtable.com/tbl7FW1yukl3kBvRP/viw50oMnktUK5ylaE?blocks=hide and see if that new volunteer is in progress